 Now that you know the steps for researching possible keywords, check out these free and paid tools to help you put your knowledge into action:

-Google Search Console gives business owners the tools to measure their site’s search traffic and optimize content with in-depth search analytics.
+Google Search Console (GSC) gives business owners the tools to measure their site’s search traffic and optimize content with in-depth search analytics.
+To use GSC, you’ll need to create an account using your primary domain.
+The tool will then begin collecting all data associated with your website.
 The premier feature “Performance Report” lists out the pages on your site that receive the most clicks from Google users.

-Soovle allows business owners to explore high ranking keywords on multiple search engines.
+Soovle is a free tool that allows business owners to explore high-ranking keywords on multiple search engines.
 This is a vital tool for brainstorming new keywords.
 You can grab inspiration from sites like YouTube, Amazon, and Wikipedia.
+Soovle doesn’t require a login and you can use the tool as often as you require it.

 Improving your SEO